 Glen Johnson had been England’s first-choice right-back in 2014, with Phil Jones used as an auxiliary back-up option during the tournament, though neither were expected to take up the position four years later.

-As the second centre-back Jones did at least make it into Kay’s side – though it remains to be seen whether he will make the final cut this summer.
-Manchester United team-mate Chris Smalling, who was dropped from Southgate’s previous squad after being deemed not good enough on the ball, was chosen by McNulty and Taylor.
+As the second centre-back Jones did at least make it into Kay’s side.
+Manchester United team-mate Chris Smalling, who has been outcast by Southgate after being deemed not good enough on the ball, was chosen by McNulty and Taylor.

 Despite mainly been chosen at right-back, Chambers was selected in the centre by Winter, while Gary Cahill only got the nod from Lipton.

-Ross Barkley is also another player to make it in all five teams, although Winter and Lipton choose the former Everton man in their forward lines.
-It seems only an excellent finish to the season would put Barkley into contention, given he has played just 54 minutes in the Premier League this season.
+Ross Barkley is also another player to make it in all five teams, although Winter and Lipton choose the former Everton man in their forward lines – 131 minutes of Premier League football this season means he will not be present in Russia.

 Jordan Henderson is chosen by four writers, with only Winter leaving the Liverpool captain out of his side.
-Henderson may not be the most popular player among fans but he has been a regular for England in recent years and, injury permitting, is likely to travel to Russia.
+Henderson may not be the most popular player among fans but he has been a regular for England in recent years and will be one of the senior members of the squad this summer.

 Two choices which have not aged well are Winter’s selection of Jack Rodwell and Lipton taking a punt on Josh Onomah.
 Yeah, not happening, are they?